rod-laycock/raspberry-pi-vivarium/README.md

 # Raspberry Pi Vivarium Monitor / Controller
 Raspberry Pi Vivarium monitoring / control project.

+color

 ## Introduction.
 I have 4 ball pythons and need to ensure the temperature and humidity are always at the right levels.
-So this project is starting life as a sumple temperature/humidity sensor & recorder with web access, but over time could build up to include web-cams, temperature controller, over / under temperature alarms, door open sensors, you get the jist.
+So this project is starting life as a simple temperature/humidity sensor & recorder with web access, but over time could build up to include web-cams, temperature controller, over / under temperature alarms, door open sensors, you get the jist.

 ### A quick introduction to Pythons
-Pythons (Python regius) are cold blooded reptiles originating from central Africa, which live in a vivarium (as it's normally too cold for in the UK) with a heater on one side (known as the warm side) and hides on both the warm and opposite side (the cool side).
-This warm / cold side provides a gradiated temperature shift between so allowing the snake to move freely between in order to regulate it's own temperature - Sir David Attenborough would be proud!
+Pythons (Python Regius) are cold blooded reptiles originating from central Africa, which live in a vivarium (as it's normally too cold for in the UK) with a heater on one side (known as the warm side) and hides on both the warm and opposite side (the cool side).
+This warm / cold side provides a gradient temperature shift between so allowing the snake to move freely between in order to regulate it's own temperature - Sir David Attenborough would be proud!

 Snakes don't have eyelid, so need moisture in the air to protect their eyes, and keep them hydrated, at around 50% - 60% moisture content.